 - Certification exams

 When should you measure the impact of training?
-Before, during, and after the training happens:
+Before, during, and after the training happens.

 The Kirkpatrick Model of Training Effectiveness

-To help you organize what you’ll measure and how you’ll measure it, consider using the Kirkpatrick Model.
+To help you organize what to measure and how to measure it, consider using the Kirkpatrick Model.
 It’s one of the most popular and enduring methods of evaluating training effectiveness.